MicrosoftDocs/OfficeDocs-O365ITPro/yammer/integrate-yammer-with-other-apps/integrate-with-other-applications.md

 Add Yammer feeds to your SharePoint sites with Yammer Embed.
 See [Embed a Yammer feed into a SharePoint site](embed-a-feed-into-a-sharepoint-site.md).

-## Yammer Embed and Yammer Connect
+## Yammer Embed

-Yammer Connect is a host of social plug‐ins that gives you the flexibility to extend Yammer's social functionality across enterprise applications.
  [Yammer Embed](https://go.microsoft.com/fwlink/?LinkId=524147) delivers Yammer feeds to existing business applications, such as Skype for Business, the company intranet, CRM tools, or content management systems.

+## Yammer Connect

+The [Yammer connector](https://docs.microsoft.com/en-us/connectors/yammer/) is a host of social plug‐ins that gives you the flexibility to extend Yammer's social functionality across enterprise applications.

 ## Yammer and Skype for Business